 requests use of the Penn Yan Public Library

 (person)

+Hicks Kimball Room for

 (group)

 September - December date: time:

 date: time:

-uate

 date: time:

 date: time:

-January - May date time:
+January - May date: time:

-January - Way uate unie

 date: time:

+June - August date: time:

 date: time:

-date: time:

-uate

-date: time:

-June - August date: time:

-data time

-uale. time:

 date: time:

 As the responsible party, I have read and will abide by the Hicks Kimball Room Use Policy.
 I agree that this organization will assume full responsibility for any damages or additional cleaning fees.
 The aforementioned organization also holds harmless the Penn Yan Public Library, its officers, director, agents, representatives, managers, employees, and affiliates from and against any and all claims, suits, liens, judgments, damages, losses, and expenses including reasonable attorney fees and legal expenses.